-PAIR = To connect a button (located on the RR-1BUTTON Wireless Remote Release Button or the RR-4BKEYFOB Wireless Remote Release Keyfob) with a lock for the purpose of locking or unlocking the lock, or initiating Emergency Commands.
-Each button on the Wireless Remote Release can be "paired" (connected) with one locking device (four buttons on the RR-4BKEYFOB can be paired with four separate locking devices).

-PASSAGE = Allow anyone to pass through the door without USER CODES (door is unlocked).

-PROGRAM MODE = A mode allowing program / data to be entered through the keypad.
-Only specific Users can program a lock manually, by entering their USER CODE, followed by the key.
-To exit program mode, hold any key until repeated beeps are heard.

-PROGRAMMABLE RELAY FUNCTIONS = The relay (where equipped) can be programmed for one or more functions.
+- PAIR = To connect a button (located on the RR-1BUTTON Wireless Remote Release Button or the RR-4BKEYFOB Wireless Remote Release Keyfob) with a DL1300NW series locking device for the purpose of locking or unlocking the lock, or initiating Emergency Commands.
+Each button on the Wireless Remote Release can be "paired" (connected) with one locking device (four buttons on the RR-4BKEYFOB can be paired with four separate locking devices). - PASS TIME = The length of time the lock stays unlocked after a valid credential is accepted.
+When the Pass Time expires, the lock re-locks automatically. - PASSAGE = Allow anyone to pass through the door without USER CODES (door is unlocked). - PROGRAM MODE = A mode allowing program / data to be entered through the keypad.
+Only specific Users can program a lock manually, by entering their USER CODE, followed by the wey.
+To exit program mode, hold any key until repeated beeps are heard. - SCHEDULE = A programmed operation (enable/ disable, lock/unlock, etc.) on a specific day (Sunday through Saturday) and time. - SCHEDULES, QUICK = Any one of four most common types of schedules can be programmed. - TIME = Hours and Minutes in the HHMM format. - TIME/DATE STAMP = A recorded date and time that an event occurred. - TIMEOUT = Immediate operation for a specified number of hours. - UPLOAD = Receive data from the lock. - USER = A person who has been provided with a USER CODE for access through the door. - USER LOCKOUT, TOTAL = All Users (except for Master Code) have been locked out. - WIRELESS REMOTE INPUT = Entry into a restricted area, by using a paired wireless remote input such as an RR-1BUTTON or RR-4BKEYFOB by someone on the other side of the door.
+See page 13 and 26.

-RELAY = Switched output allowing remote control of other devices (where equpped).
-For an explanation of all relay features, see Function 67 on page 27.

-REMOTE INPUT = Entry into a restricted area, by pressing a button connected to the REMOTE INPUT WIRES (white and white) by someone on the other side of the door.

-SCHEDULE = A programmed operation (enable/disable, lock/unlock, etc.) on a specific day (Sunday through Saturday) and time.

-SCHEDULES, QUICK = Any one of four most common types of schedules can be programmed.

-TIME = Hours and Minutes in the HHMM format.

-TIME/DATE STAMP = A recorded date and time that an event occurred.

-TIMEOUT = Immediate operation for a specified number of hours.

-UPLOAD = Receive data from the lock.

-USER = A person who has been provided with a USER CODE for access through the door.

-USER LOCKOUT, TOTAL = All Users (except for Master Code) have been locked out.